 When Maynard Smith reverse-engineered sex... he created a paradox.
 Sex should not exist; natural selection will favor asexual reproduction.
 The solution to the paradox is almost the Holy Grail of a large theoretical sub-branch of evolutionary biology, but it still has not been satisfactorily tracked down. — Mark Ridley, 1997 (1)

 In spite of the number of ways bacteria can exchange genetic instructions, many of them haven't evolved very far — not as bacteria anyway.
 There are many modern bacteria that look very similar to fossils of the earliest bacteria of over 3 billion years ago.
 Eukaryotes are much better at evolving than prokaryotes.
 Eukaryotes first appeared on Earth about 1.7 billion years ago.
-They contain complex subunits, some of which — mitochondria and plastids — have their own DNA.
+Eukaryotic cells contain complex subunits, some of which — mitochondria and plastids — have their own DNA.
 With the appearance of eukaryotes, evolution began to accelerate.
 All multicelled animals and plants are made of eukaryotic cells.
 Where did they come from?

 Eukaryotes by Symbiosis